mrsabath/kagenti-operator/platform-operator/README.md

 ## How It Works

 1. `Component Creation:` User creates Component CR with build and deployment configuration
-2. `Webhook Processing:` Mutating webhook automatically suspends component and injects pipeline template
+2. `Webhook Processing:` Mutating webhook automatically suspends component and injects pipeline template into it.
 3. `Platform Orchestration:` Platform controller manages component lifecycle and execution order
 4. `Build Execution:` Component controller triggers Tekton pipelines when components are activated
 5. `Deployment:` Components are deployed using their specified deployment method